📈 Forecaster

 Input budget

-The plan builder interface offers a variety of options for building your budget depending on how much you have planned your budget already.
+The plan builder interface offers a variety of options for building your budget depending on how much you have planned your budget already such as:

 If you have no budget prepared, Recast will “predict a baseline budget” using your past spend data.

-If you have a total budget but have not allocated it into your marketing channels, select “Provide a total spend number”.
+If you have a total budget but have not allocated it into your marketing channels, select this option.
 This will give a spend breakdown by channel based on your historical patterns of spend (Note: it does not optimize spend, it continues the historical patterns of spend that you have used.
 Please use the optimizer to generate an optimal spend recommended budget).

 Once you upload your budget, you can run the forecaster to see the predicted results of your marketing spend.